ralphcastaneda1/ngordnet-java/README.md

 Java backend for historical word-usage and WordNet hyponym queries

-Ngordnet-Java is the Java server and library implementation for CS 61B Spring 2025 Project 2A: a browser-based historical word-usage viewer.
+Ngordnet-Java is the Java server and library implementation for a browser-based historical word-usage viewer.
 It

 Parses and stores 1-gram N-gram datasets into an efficient TimeSeries and NGramMap structure.